chengensung1219/SnakeGame/README.md

 # Development Environment

-The tool that I going to use is Xcode which allows mac users to write C++ programs.
-I will also use YouTube and ChatGPT to help me answer those questions that I might not know.
+The tool that I going to use is Xcode which allows Mac users to write C++ programs.
+I will also use YouTube and ChatGPT to help me answer and learn those questions that I might not know.

-This is a C++ game, so I will be using Xcode with C++ on it to develop the app.
-Also, I will also be using Raylib library to help me for the basic game framework for snake game.
+This is a C++ game and I am a MacOS user, so I will be using Xcode with C++ on it to develop my software.
+Also, I will also be using the Raylib library to help me with the basic game framework for the snake game.

 # Useful Websites